WilliamCallan-Collins/Collins_Instructions/README.md

 # Collins_Instructions

-*You cannot perform remote git commands (push, pull) when using Cisco AnyConnect.
-If you want to perform one of these commands, sign out of Cisco AnyConnect first.*
+**You cannot perform remote git commands (push, pull) when using Cisco AnyConnect.
+If you want to perform one of these commands, sign out of Cisco AnyConnect first.**

+## Creating a GitHub Account

+1. Go to github.com and select "Sign Up".
+Create an account with the username: [first name][last name]-Collins (e.g. mine is WilliamCallan-Collins).

-## Setting up Git
+## Setting up Git on your machine

 1. Go to the Collins Software Center page for Git by entering the following line into your internet browser searchbar: